landoskape/dominoes/docs/basicTDLambdaAgent.md

 Suppose the value function is defined as a neural network $f$ with parameters
 $\theta$: $f_V(S, \theta)$.
 To implement an update of the value function, we need to determine how the parameters of the network affect the estimate of the value.
-For this, we need the gradient of the value with respect to $\theta$ which we call the "eligibility trace", denoted $z$:
+For this, we need the gradient of the value with respect to the parameters $\theta$.
+However, in autocorrelated games like dominoes, it makes sense to keep track of how the parameters have been influencing the estimate of the final score throughout each hand.
+This value is a temporally discounted accumulation of gradients referred to as the eligibility trace, because it represents the "eligibility" of each parameter to be updated by temporal difference errors.
+The eligibility trace is denoted $Z$ and is measured as
+follows:

 $$\large z = \frac{\partial}{\partial \theta} f_V(S, \theta)$$

+ -- update for full form --

 We can't just add the eligibility trace to the networks parameters, we have to make sure that we update the parameters such that the value function will